Melissa Stark: ABC Sports

-Melissa Stark joined ABC Sports in June 2000.
+Stark joined ABC Sports in June 2000.
 She was the lead sideline reporter for ABC Sports' Monday Night Football for three seasons, from 2000–2003, which included ABC's coverage of Super Bowl XXXVII in San Diego.
-Stark also served as a reporter for ABC Sports' coverage of figure skating, the NFL Pro Bowl and celebrity golf events.
+Stark also served as a reporter for ABC Sports' coverage of figure skating, the NFL Pro Bowl, and celebrity golf events.

-In addition to her sports casting career, Stark has appeared as a guest host on The View and was the co-host of ABC Entertainment's 2001 pilot presentation of The Runner, a prime-time reality-based program conceived by Matt Damon and Ben Affleck.
+In addition to her sportscasting career, Stark has appeared as a guest host on The View and was the co-host of ABC Entertainment's 2001 pilot presentation of The Runner, a prime-time reality-based program conceived by Matt Damon and Ben Affleck.

 NBC News and Sports

 In July 2003, Stark joined NBC News as a National Correspondent for The Today Show and would also anchor MSNBC Live.
 She covered the Opening Ceremony as well as the swimming and diving events at the 2004 Summer Olympics.

 She made her NBC Sports debut in 2004 contributing reports and interviews for the network's coverage of the Triple Crown and other big horse racing events for the network.

 In 2005, Stark participated as a reporter for NBC's New Year's Eve coverage, hosted by Carson Daly.
 She left MSNBC Live and The Today Show in November 2006.

 Stark covered the Opening Ceremony and speed skating event during NBC's coverage of the 2006 Winter Olympics.
 She worked her third Olympic Games for NBC Sports serving as an anchor for MSNBC's coverage of the 2008 Summer Olympics.

-In 2022, Stark returned to NBC as the new sideline reporter of Sunday Night Football, replacing Michele Tafoya.
+In 2022, Stark returned to NBC as the new sideline reporter for Sunday Night Football, replacing Michele Tafoya.
+Stark covered the Opening Ceremony and also replaced Tafoya on swimming events for NBC's coverage of the 2024 Summer Olympics, her fourth Olympic Games and first since returning to NBC.

 NFL Network

 Stark has also done field work for NFL Network shows NFL Total Access and Around The League Live.
-She hosted the NFL Network gameday show First on the Field and the on-site pre-game show, GameDay Kickoff (renamed GameDay First) at primetime designations along with Shaun O'Hara, Sterling Sharpe, and Brian Billick for five years beginning in 2012.
+She hosted the NFL Network gameday show First on the Field and the on-site pre-game show, GameDay Kickoff, later renamed GameDay First, at primetime designations along with Shaun O'Hara, Sterling Sharpe, and Brian Billick for five years beginning in 2012.

-Stark is currently in her fifth season as host of the Emmy Award-winning series NFL 360.
+Stark was the host of the Emmy Award-winning series NFL 360.
 As host and reporter for NFL Network, she is most known for interviewing players on stage at the draft and hosting red carpet events for the draft and Super Bowl as well the NFL Honors.

+On April 4, 2024, it was announced that NFL Network were making staff cuts and Stark along with three other NFL Network employees were being laid off from their jobs with the channel.

 Personal life

-Stark resides in Rumson, New Jersey with her four children and husband Mike Lilley.
+Stark resides in Rumson, New Jersey with her four children, two of them twin daughters, and husband, Mike Lilley.